CarolaHeinzel/StatisticalTest_ConstrainedBasedBootstrap/README.md

 $$    H_0: \max_{k = 1}^K q^0_k \leq \varepsilon \text{ vs. } H_1: \max_{k = 1}^K q^0_k > \varepsilon.
 (2)$$

-It contains code to

-- apply the constrained based boostrap test for the Admixture Model to some data from the 1000 Genomes Project.
-- example data from the 1000 Genomes Data to apply the constrained bootstrap test to.
-- Code to evaluate the statisical test (1).
-- Code to evaluate the statistical test (2).
 ## Code

 It contains